 Virtual assistants typically earn anywhere from $10 per hour to $50 per hour.

 Typically, the harder the tasks you have to do, the higher the pay too.
-This is given since your client will be able to solve a lot of time from doing complicated tasks himself.
+This is given since your client will be able to solve a lot of time by doing complicated tasks himself.

-As you learn more skills and you gain more experience, you could increase your rate and earn more.
+As you learn more skills and gain more experience, you could increase your rate and earn more.

-Low-barrier to entry.
+Low barrier to entry.